 - A blackhead that you can’t reach on your back that has been growing without your knowledge until your wife wants to dig it out with a pair of tweezers.

 - A sippy cup of milk that has been under the seat for months until the stink escapes the one-way valve.

 - I used to own a toy called a Stink Blaster, fun to play with at work, but had to keep it in a zip lock bag in the garage.

 Probably the worst thing I’ve ever smelled is when I got home from school one day in Nitro WV.
-As soon as I got out of the car it hit me like a sack of soiled diapers that had been setting out on the beach during the summer months.
-We finally traced down the source.
-Apparently there was a dead cow on the hillside and it was half way decomposed and apparently exploded.
+As soon as I got out of the car it hit me like a sack of soiled diapers that had been set out on the beach during the summer months.
+We finally tracked down the source.
+Apparently, there was a dead cow on the hillside and it was halfway decomposed and apparently exploded.